Vedashree20/Data-Science-Projects/Week-5/README.md

 # <h3>Applied Machine Learning on Laptop Brands Dataset</h3>
-<p>I have tried to predict the price of the laptops and display the accuracy using different regression models using the skikit learn module in Python.</p>
+<p>I have tried to predict the price of the [laptops](https://www.kaggle.com/vedashree1/laptop-brands-dataset) and display the accuracy using the different regression models of the skilearn module in Python.</p>